"You cannot educate an unhealthy child and you cannot keep an uneducated child healthy."

 Protect your family from illnesses spread by mosquitoes

-Wear long-sleeved shirts and pants or use an Environmental Protection Agency-registered, skin applied insect repellent.
+- Wear long-sleeved shirts and pants or use an EPA-registered, skin applied insect repellent.
 Follow the product label instructions, reapplying as directed.
 Adults should spray insect repellent onto their own hands and then apply to a child’s face.

 National Association of School Nurses, 2016